metricly/hugo-www-site/content/blog/posts/2015/08-16_detecting-performance-issues-on-ebs-volumes.md

 [![Unexpected QLD](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2015/08/Unexpected-QLD.jpg)](https://s3-us-west-2.amazonaws.com/com-netuitive-app-usw2-public/wp-content/uploads/2015/08/Unexpected-QLD.jpg)

-Netuitive provides an out-of-the-box policy that raises an event when these conditions are detected on an EBS instance.
+Metricly provides an out-of-the-box policy that raises an event when these conditions are detected on an EBS instance.
 This policy is a simple, effective way to be alerted to problems on your EBS volumes without being inundated with false positives.

 * * * * *

-*Ready to monitor your EBS volumes with Netuitive?
+*Ready to monitor your EBS volumes with Metricly?
 We offer a [21-day, no-obligation free trial.](/signup)*